xiento-sys/Xiento-s-Cyberdeck-Retro-Futuristic-Tweaks/README.md

 Listening to music in MP3, AAC, OGG? ~~like me~~ Don't worry, you won't miss out on Quality Icons!

-After following the attached instructions, the chosen icon (_can only choose one between MP3, AAC, OGG, and even the higher quality indicators_) will take effect when you use audio files that are <ins>less than</ins> 16/44.1 FLAC in quality.
+After following the attached instructions, the chosen icon (_you can only choose one between MP3, AAC, OGG, and even the higher quality indicators_) will take effect when you use audio files that are <ins>less than</ins> 16/44.1 FLAC in quality.

 <img width="600" src="https://github.com/user-attachments/assets/0835a2e2-8ab8-48a5-a7c5-c02a1059bc6f">